 The mass air flow sensor is used to determine the amount of air entering the engine cylinders

-The signals from the sensor are sent to the engine control unit and are one of the parameters that determine the duration of fuel injection by injectors - the amount of fuel depends on the amount of air at any given moment.
+Signals from the sensor enter the engine control unit and are one of the parameters that determine the duration of fuel injection by the injectors - the amount of fuel depends on the amount of air at any given moment.

-As engine intake air passes through the sensor housing, the filament cools down, and the sensor electronics constantly strive to maintain the filament temperature at 150 °C.
+As the air intake from the engine passes through the sensor housing, the filament is cooled, and the electronic circuit of the sensor constantly strives to maintain a filament temperature of 150 °C.

-Electrical power spent on maintaining the temperature of the thread is a parameter by which the engine control unit determines the duration of the electrical pulse applied to the nozzles.
+The electrical power expended to maintain the filament temperature is the parameter by which the engine control unit determines the duration of the electrical pulse supplied to the injectors.

-To provide the ability to adjust the amount of carbon monoxide in the exhaust gases at idle, the electronic module has a variable resistor, with a screw of which you can manually change the value of the signal supplied by the sensor to the electronic control unit, thereby changing the duration of the pulse applied to the injectors, and hence the amount of injected fuel.
+To make it possible to adjust the amount of carbon monoxide in the exhaust gases at idle speed, the electronic module has a variable resistor, with the screw of which you can manually change the magnitude of the signal supplied by the sensor to the electronic control unit, thereby changing the duration of the pulse supplied to the injectors, and therefore, the amount of fuel injected.

-In order to clean the platinum filament from contamination, the electronic module periodically applies an increased voltage to it, causing it to heat up to 1000 °C. In this case, all deposits are burned.
+To clean the platinum thread from contaminants, the electronic module periodically supplies it with increased voltage, causing heating to 1000 °C. In this case, all deposits burn out.

 If the sensor fails, the engine control unit turns on a backup program that ensures engine operation with slightly different, but acceptable power and consumption characteristics.

-At the same time, the indicator lamp in the instrument cluster lights up.
+At the same time, the warning lamp in the instrument cluster lights up.

-Disconnect connector 1 from mass air flow sensor 3.
+Disconnect block 1 from mass air flow sensor 3.

 Loosen the clamps, disconnect the air supply hoses 2 and remove the sensor 3.